-As Santorini is a very popular destination, it is recommended to book your boat tickets well in advance, especially if you want a cabin or can only travel on a specific boat or a specific day.
+As Santorini is a very popular destination, it is recommended to book your ferry tickets well in advance, especially if you want a cabin or can only travel on a specific boat or a specific day.

-While it might be possible to get last minute tickets even in high season, it is not guaranteed that you will find any, so if you know your plans already there is no reason to postpone getting your ferry tickets to Santorini.
+While it might be possible to get last minute tickets even in high season, it is not guaranteed that you will find any, so if you know your plans already there is no reason to postpone getting your ferry tickets from Athens to Santorini.

 Summer and Winter Ferries to Santorini